PerlFFI/FFI-Platypus/README.md

 Returns the list of types that FFI knows about.
 This may be either built in FFI types (example: _sint32_) or detected C types (example: _signed int_), or types that you have defined using the [FFI::Platypus#type](https://metacpan.org/pod/type) method.

-It can also be called as a class method, in which case, not user defined types will be included.
+It can also be called as a class method, in which case, no user defined types will be included.

 ## type\_meta